-- Submit a completed Trustee Scholarship application by March 14, 2014.
+- Submit a completed Trustee Scholarship Application by March 1, 2018.
+Download the application and print.
 Answer each question to the best of your ability.

 - Submit an essay at least a 150 words but no more than two pages addressing each of the following:

 - What college(s) you plan to attend after KCC.

 - Why you have chosen your field of study; what led you to this decision?